OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/office.context.md

 #### urls: [Urls](/javascript/api/office/office.urls?view=outlook-js-preview&preserve-view=true)

-Gets the object to retrieve the runtime URL of an add-in.
+Gets the object to retrieve the runtime URLs of an add-in.

 ##### Type